Ask the Experts: Administering Vaccines: General Issues

 Infants and toddlers would fall at the lower end of the range, whereas adolescents and adults would generally fall on the higher end of the range.

-If two live vaccines are not given on the same day, they need to be spaced at least 4 weeks apart.
-If both pneumococcal conjugate vaccine (PCV) and 23-valent pneumococcal polysaccharide vaccine (PPSV23) are indicated for a high-risk patient, these vaccines should not be given at the same visit.
-The PCV should be given first followed by PPSV23 at least 8 weeks later.
-If PPSV23 has already been given, wait 8 weeks (for a child) or 1 year (for an adult age 19 years or older) before giving PCV to avoid interference between the 2 vaccines.
-A person with anatomic or functional asplenia should receive both PCV and meningococcal conjugate vaccines (MenACWY).
-If Menactra brand MenACWY is used the person should first receive all recommended doses of PCV then Menactra at least 4 weeks later.
-Menveo or MenQuadfi brands of MenACWY can be given at the same time or at any time before or after PCV.
+All inactivated vaccines, including COVID-19 vaccines, can be given on the same day, or on any day before or after giving other inactivated or live vaccines, with one exception.
+The exception is when the 15-valent pneumococcal conjugate vaccine (PCV15, Vaxneuvance, Merck) and 23-valent pneumococcal polysaccharide vaccine (PPSV23, Pneumovax, Merck) are indicated for a high-risk patient.
+These vaccines should not be given at the same visit.
+PCV15 should be given first, followed by PPSV23 at least 8 weeks later.
+If PPSV23 has already been given, wait 8 weeks (for a child) or 1 year (for an adult age 19 years or older) before giving PCV15 to avoid interference between the 2 vaccines.

 Simultaneous means the same day—the same clinic day.
 If someone receives a vaccine in the morning and then another that same afternoon, it would be considered simultaneous administration.

-No. ACIP does not recommend aspiration when administering vaccines because no data exist to justify the need for this practice.
+No. CDC does not recommend aspiration when administering vaccines because no data exist to justify the need for this practice.
 There are data that show that aspiration is more painful for the vaccine recipient.
-IM injections are not given in areas where large vessels are present.
+Intramuscular injections are not given in areas where large blood vessels are present.
 Given the size of the needle and the angle at which you inject the vaccine, it is difficult to cannulate a vessel without rupturing it and even more difficult to actually deliver the vaccine intravenously.
 We are aware of no reports of a vaccine being administered intravenously and causing harm in the absence of aspiration.

 Although aspiration is not recommended, if you do aspirate and get a flash of blood, then the procedure is to withdraw the needle and start over.
 The syringe, needle, and contaminated dose of vaccine should be discarded in a sharps container, and a new syringe and needle should be used to draw up and administer another dose of vaccine.
 This is a waste of expensive vaccine that could be avoided by simply not aspirating.